 Travelling with kids?

-The good news is you may not need to take out an additional policy to cover them, as many travel insurers include coverage for your kids under your own policy (provided they’re younger than a certain age) – just let your insurer know they’re coming with you.
+The good news is you may not need to take out an additional policy to cover them.
+Many travel insurers include coverage for your kids under your policy (provided they’re younger than a certain age) – just let your insurer know they’re coming with you.

 If they’re travelling by themselves, however, you’ll need to get them insured with their own policy.